-Bowhunting Fact: KE is an extremely weak predictor of arrow penetration.
-This video demonstrates why Momentum, Mass and FOC are quantifiable predictors of penetration at arrow impact.
+Bowhunting Fact: Kinetic Energy is an extremely poor predictor of arrow penetration.
+This video demonstrates why Momentum, Mass, and FOC are quantifiable predictors of penetration at arrow impact.

 The Power of Momentum - most bowhunters use Kinetic Energy to determine whether their arrows will have enough energy to harvest animals efficiently.
 That’s too bad because kinetic energy doesn’t even have a direction.
 It’s a measurement of the TOTAL ENERGY an arrow and broadhead have at a given moment, but it is NOT an indicator of whether your arrow and broadhead set-up has a high probability of penetrating an animal.
 Momentum on the other hand is the measure of a force moving in a specific direction over a period of time.
 Momentum tells us how much energy, based on the weight and velocity of the arrow, it has available to use during impact and penetration before it stops penetrating and comes to rest.
 Momentum is a much better indicator of what we can expect for penetration from our arrows.

-Good Luck Stopping a Train (Or a GrizzlyStik)
+Good Luck Stopping a Train (Or a GrizzlyStik, High FOC Optimized Arrow)